E-1 Due Process (1977, revised 2013)

 Faculty members should review their course content and styles to use inclusive language, to eliminate all potentially offensive language and graphics, and to present information in an objective manner which is sensitive to differences in gender, ethnicity, age, religion, politics, and physical abilities.

-The American Student Dental Association defines diversity as: differences and variations among and between individual characteristics, demographics and professional choices, including, but not limited to, race, religion, ethnic background, gender, sexual orientation and socioeconomic status.
+The American Student Dental Association defines diversity as: differences and variations among and between individual characteristics, demographics and professional choices, including, but not limited to, race, religion, ethnic background, gender, socioeconomic status, sexual orientation, gender identification and gender expression.
+ASDA recognizes the unique challenges faced by these diverse populations of students.

 ASDA supports the incorporation of diversity training and cultural competence as part of dental education.
 ASDA supports the retention of diverse dental students and new dentists in organized dentistry.